How to Build a Fanbase as an Independent Artist in 2026

 The Engagement Hierarchy That Matters

-Not all engagement signals equal value.
-Here’s the hierarchy my team have worked out from weakest to strongest:
+Not Not all engagement signals equal value.
+There is an engagement hierarchy my team have worked out from weakest to strongest:

 - Passive consumption (listening, viewing) – These send a minimal signal of intent, the lowest of the low.